seancheong/seancheong/README.md

 ## 💼 Experience

-- **Senior Software Engineer** - Asurion Japan (2018 - Present)
+- **Senior Software Engineer (Frontend Team Lead)** - Asurion Japan (2018 - Present)
-  - Leading and managing a team of around 6 frontend developers
+  - Led and managed a team of around 6 developers responsible for producing and maintaining projects involved in mobile and web frontend developments.
-  - Designed and developed large-scale desktop applications for both Windows and macOS, used for running diagnostics on mobile devices using frameworks like React and Electron
+  - Designed and developed a highly configurable and scalable desktop applications for both Windows and Mac OS.
+These applications, used by logistic factories worldwide, run diagnostics on mobile devices using frameworks like Angular, React, and Electron.
-  - Developed and implemented webviews for iOS and Android mobile applications using Vue.js
+  - Played a key role in the architectural design, development and maintenance of the frontend part of a mobile application (for both iOS and Android) used by approximately 5 million users in Japan in collaboration with KDDI, the second largest provider in Japan.
+  - Contributed to the growth of the application, achieving a cumulative provisioning count of 788K and maintaining a stable monthly active user base of around 80K.
   - Involved in mobile application development for both iOS and Android using native languages, such as Swift and Kotlin
 - **Software Engineer II** - Thermo Fisher Scientific Singapore (2015 - 2018)
   - Designed and developed genetic instrument and genetic data analysis web applications using AngularJS, Spring MVC, and AWS services